-RESOURCES FOR MEDIATION
+RESOURCES FOR SUPPORTING VICTIM/SURVIVORS

 ON PREVENTION AND CULTURAL CHANGE

-- "Exposing the fault lines underlying our regulation of sex: Sex and Harm in the Age of Consent cautions against the adoption of consent as our primary determinant of sexual freedom.
+"Exposing the fault lines underlying our regulation of sex: Sex and Harm in the Age of Consent cautions against the adoption of consent as our primary determinant of sexual freedom.
 Examining the representation of consent in U.S. law and media culture, Joseph J. Fischel contends that the figures of the sex offender and the child are consent’s alibi, enabling fictions that allow consent to do the work cut out for it under late modern sexual politics."

-- Pedagogy of the Oppressed - Paulo Freire
+Pedagogy of the Oppressed - Paulo Freire

-- Both a theory of oppression and the source of liberation which suggests that the key to liberation is developing a critical awareness and the thinking process in the individual.
+Both a theory of oppression and the source of liberation which suggests that the key to liberation is developing a critical awareness and the thinking process in the individual.
 Freire suggests that this can be developed through a new type of partnership between the teacher and the student, empowering the student to enter into a dialogue and begin the process of humanization through thought and its correlative, action.
 There is much in here that has been helpful in guiding mediation, empowering those who have committed harms to work on their own self reflection, self transformation and critical awareness.

 CRITIQUES AND PITFALLS

 wonderful critique of anarchist approaches to community led justice projects.
 This article highlights many issues and pitfalls of approaches such as ours.
 These include:

 There is no clear sense of when it’s over, or what constitutes success or failure.